 – Empathy through Humane Education

-– Provide strategies for implementing resiliency (problem-solving)
+– Provide strategies for building resiliency (problem-solving skills)

 – Family Outreach.
 Provide opportunities for the whole family to participate